Obarun/66/doc/66-configure.md

 66 configure -r CMD_ARGS='-c /etc/nginx/nginx.conf -g "daemon off;"' nginx
 ```

-Import the configuration file from the 0.1.6 version to th e0.1.7 version of the service `foo`
+Import the configuration file from the 0.1.6 version to the 0.1.7 version of the service `foo`

 ```
 66 configure -i 0.1.6,0.1.7 foo